openstack/charm-guide/doc/source/index.rst

 Welcome to the OpenStack Charm Guide
 ====================================

-The OpenStack charms deliver fast, repeatable OpenStack deployment with lose coupling between OpenStack Services.
+The OpenStack charms deliver fast and repeatable OpenStack deployments with loose coupling between OpenStack services.

 .. toctree::
    :maxdepth: 2